Big Bones Canine Rescue

 WHAT HAPPENS ONCE I’M APPROVED?

-Once your application is approved and your home check has been completed, you will be contacted by the foster or shelter volunteer to come meet the dogs of interest to you.
-In some cases, you may meet the dog prior to your approval.
-If the dog you’re interested in has been adopted, your approved application is valid for one year.
-Plus, you can bet we’ll be helping you find a dog just waiting to join your family!
+Once your application is approved and your home visit has been completed, you will be contacted by the foster or volunteer to come meet the dogs of interest to you.
+In many cases, a dog will have multiple adopters interested.
+We place our dogs by best-fit, not first-come-first-served.
+If the dog you’re interested in has been adopted, your approved application is valid for one year and you can bet our volunteers will help you find the best fit for your family!